andrew-griffen/gapminder2/README.md

 # gapminder2

-Updates the gapminder package on CRAN to have more years, countries, statistics.
+Updates the gapminder package on CRAN to have more years, countries, and statistics.
 Data from https://www.gapminder.org/